18 Dec How Are Your Health Habits?

 Have there been any health habits you’ve stuck with this year?

 This January, we are asking ‘How Are Your Health Habits?’
 A new decade is as good a prompt as any to develop new health habits.
 Throughout January we’ll get into the nitty gritty of why our bodies need at least one month to form new habits and how you can make small changes that will help the habits stick in the long-term.

 There are varying pieces of research to suggest how many days it takes to form a new habit.
 If we can set realistic goals and implement change in our lifestyle for every single day of January whilst motivation is high, then we are confident that this will set us in good stead to have formed the habit.
 We are all about small, realistic and maintainable lifestyle changes as opposed to drastic diet fads which will only leave us feeling defeated and down when they inevitably don’t stick.
 As we all know, preparation is key to success.

-Dr Linda Papadopoulos’ top tips and ideas for sticking with your resolutions (open link in a new tab)
+Dr Linda Papadopoulos’ top tips and ideas for sticking with your habits and resolutions (open link in a new tab)